 Confidence intervals are used to represent the level of uncertainty of an area value.
 Statistical uncertainties usually arise because the indicators are based on a random sample or subset from the population of interest or over a defined time period, both of which may not be representative of the whole population.
-A smaller confidence interval indicates that the value is more reliable, and a larger confidence interval indicates that the value is less reliable.
-Confidence intervals were used to determine the shading in the significance maps and the column charts based on significance.
+A smaller confidence interval indicates that the value is more reliable, and a larger confidence interval indicates that the value is more reliable, and a larger confidence interval indicates that the value is representative of determine the shading in the significance maps and the column charts based on significance.
 The 2 main methods of calculating confidence intervals in this Atlas are:

-- the Wilson score method for proportions^{2,3} - the Byar's method for rates3,4
+- the Wilson score method for proportions^{2,3} - the Byar's method for rates^{3,4}